jon-harper/OmniBox/docs/support/displays.md

 ## MCU Displays

-Each display screen has a subfolder in the [Panels/Display][11] git folder.
+Each supported MCU display screen has a subfolder in the [Panels/Display][11] git folder.
 There is an optional `STL` for a [display knob][10], as well.

-Each component name links to the corresponding git folder.
+Component names below link to the corresponding git folder.

 | Component            | Image | Notes |
 |----------------------|--------|-------|